Phiphiste/Data_Analysis_Airbnb/README.md

 Go in the project directory.
 Run the pre_process_data.R file.
 It will create the data folder containing every listings of cites (.csv).
+This folder has not been included in the repository because of his size.

-Now, you can run the app.
+Now, you can run the app with:
 ```
-library(shiny)
 runApp('app.R')
 ```